Joshua-Watson96/SocialNetworkAPI/README.md

 - [Got to Questions](#questions)

 ## Installation
-when in the command line, run npm install.<br> then run mongod (assuming you have MongoDB installed on your computer) to start the server <br>
+When in the command line, run npm install.<br>
+Then run mongod (assuming you have MongoDB installed on your computer) to start the server <br>
-then run node server.js to start the server. <br>
+Then run node server.js to start the server. <br>
-then in insomnia, do the required Get/Post/Put/Delete routes.
+Then in insomnia, do the required Get/Post/Put/Delete routes.

 ## Usage
 The usage for this program is  for the backend of an Social Network API.
 It is used to: <br>